takelley1/linux-notes/freeipa.md

     systemctl enable --now nfs-server
     systemctl status nfs-server
     ```
-  - Check if rpcbind and NFS is listening on the server
+  - Check if rpcbind and NFS are listening on the server
     ```bash
     nmap localhost
     ```